|C H A P T E R 1|

 This section shows the most basic compiler options used to compile an application that uses the Sun Performance Library routines.

 To use the Sun Performance Library, type one of the following commands.

 Because Sun Performance Library routines are compiled with -dalign, the -dalign option should be used for compilation of all files if any routine in the program makes a Sun Performance Library call.
 If -dalign cannot be used, enabling Trap 6, described in the section Enabling Trap 6, is a low-performance workaround that allows misaligned data.

 Sun Performance Library is linked into an application with the -xlic_lib switch rather than the -l switch that is used to link in other libraries.
 The -xlic_lib switch gives the same effect as if -l was used to specify the Sun Performance Library and added -l switches for all of the supporting libraries that Sun Performance Library requires.

 To summarize, use the following:

-On SPARC platforms, if an application cannot be compiled using -dalign, enable trap 6 to provide a handler for misaligned data.
-To enable trap 6 on SPARC platforms, do the following:
+If an application cannot be compiled using -dalign, enable trap 6 to provide a handler for misaligned data.
+To enable trap 6 on SPARC, do the following: